terminusdb-labs/vectorlink/README.md

 # VectorLink: The TerminusDB Semantic Indexer

-VectorLink is a vector database with an index based on Hierarchical Navigable Small World graphs written in rust.
-It is designed to work closely with TerminusDB but can be used with any project via a simple HTTP api.
+VectorLink is a vector database with an index based on Hierarchical Navigable Small World graphs written in Rust.
+It is designed to work closely with TerminusDB but can be used with any project via a simple HTTP API.
 In order to work well with TerminusDB it is designed with the following features:

 * Domains: The database can manage several domains.
-In a domain you have a vector store which is append only.
+In a domain, you have a vector store which is append-only.
 This allows you to share vectors across indexes.
 * Commits: Each index exists at a commit.
 The index can point to any vector in a domain.
 This allows us to add and remove vectors by